TheLancashireman/DhG2/doc/Advanced.md

 all HTML files.
 It includes another template to generate the main content of the page.
 The name of the included template is passed in tp['tmpl_name'].

-As for the new card example above, copy the `html-wrapper.tmpl` file from the DhG2 installation to your personal template location, then edit them as necessary.
-The wrapper file that generates the author's website are provided for reference.
+Copy the `html-wrapper.tmpl` file from the DhG2 installation to your personal template location, then edit it as necessary.
+The wrapper file that generates the author's website is provided for reference.
 The reference file includes various small javascript snippets that you can obtain from the author's site.
 For example, the `collapsible.js` script used in the HTML index page expands and collapses the initials and surnames lists when you click on them.
 Without this script, the entire index is visible all the time.